sheerikie/RideTypeScript/ReadMe.md

 # Transport Service Project Node.js TypeScript Mongoose Project

-This is a simple project that demonstrates how to use Mongoose with TypeScript in a Node.js application.
+This is a simple project that describes a Mongoose with TypeScript Node.js Transport application.

 ## Prerequisites